matyalatte/tuw/examples/other_features/cross_platform/README.md

 # Cross-platform Support

 There are optional keys to make platfrom specific GUIs.
-No need to make JSON files for each platforms.
+No need to write JSON files for each platform.

 ## "command_'os'"

-There are optional keys to overwrite the command.
+There are optional keys to overwrite commands.
 `command_win` is for Windows, `command_mac` is for macOS, and `command_linux` is for Linux.
 Simple Command Runner will use the platform specific commands instead of the value of `command`.